 Save & SRAM Tables

 The Retry System has a built-in saving system.
 You can configure what addresses it saves by editing two tables in retry_config/sram_tables.asm.
+To be able to be used, you need to enable !sram_feature in Global Settings - Save and SRAM Settings.

 Save (SRAM) Table